Coronavirus guidance for social care has been published by the Government to help protect the most vulnerable.

 In addition, staff should wear personal protective equipment (PPE) when in contact with a resident displaying symptoms.

-The guidance stated: ‘Staff should use PPE for activities that bring them into close personal contact, such as washing and bathing, personal hygiene and contact with bodily fluids.’
+The coronavirus guidance stated: ‘Staff should use PPE for activities that bring them into close personal contact, such as washing and bathing, personal hygiene and contact with bodily fluids.’

 New PPE must be used each time a patient is cared for.
 It continued: ‘It is essential that used PPE is stored securely within disposable rubbish bags.